cindyc/codespresso/drafts/working_with_local_and_remote_files.md

-[Productivity Hack] Working with Local and Remote Files
+[Productivity] Working with Local and Remote Files
 =======================================================

 You often need to share files between local and remote hosts, read/browse files on a remote host, or upload and download files.
 The following hacks will make these tasks easier: